helipatel19/php-7-2-features/README.md

 ### Abstract method overriding

-In the earlier version of php, it was not possible to override abstract methods when it extends another abstract class. now, php has facilitated us to override abstract methods when it extends another abstract class..!
+In the earlier version of php, it wasn't possible to override abstract methods when it extends another abstract class. now, php has facilitated us to override abstract methods when it extends another abstract class..!

     abstract class Calculator{